Dr Loraine Newbold (CPsychol) Counselling Psychologist

 The above list is certainly not exhaustive, rather it gives a flavour of some of the issues people bring to counselling.
 Sometimes I find that people come to counselling because they just feel something is wrong, perhaps they feel unhappy or discontent in some way.
 If something is causing you concern, then counselling may help.
 Please feel free to contact me if you wish to discuss in more detail whether counselling might be a useful option for you.

 My standard rate is £65 per session for individuals and £75 per session for couples.
 Sessions last for 60 minutes.

 For organisations, EAPs and other referring agencies my fees differ, starting from £85 per session.

-Please contact me either by telephone, email or text, if you would like to discuss whether counselling might be an option for you.
+Please contact me if you would like to discuss whether counselling might be an option for you.